Post-communism

-Post-communism is the period of political and economic transformation or transition in post-Soviet states and other formerly communist states located in Central-Eastern Europe and parts of Latin America, Africa, and Asia, in which new governments aimed to create free market-oriented capitalist economies.
-In 1989–1992, communist party governance collapsed in most communist party-governed states.
-After severe hardships communist parties retained control in China, Cuba, Laos, North Korea, and Vietnam.
+Post-communism is the period of political and economic transformation or transition in post-Soviet states and other formerly communist states located in Central Europe, Eastern Europe and parts of Latin America, Africa, and Asia, in which new governments aimed to create free market-oriented capitalist economies.
+From 1989 until 1992, communist party governance collapsed in most communist party-governed states.
+After severe hardships, communist parties retained control in China, Cuba, Laos, North Korea, and Vietnam.
 SFR Yugoslavia began to disintegrate, which plunged the country into a long complex series of wars between ethnic groups and nation-states.
 Soviet-oriented communist movements collapsed in countries where they were not in control.

 Politics

 The policies of most communist parties in both the Eastern and Western Blocs had been governed by the example of the Soviet Union.
 In most countries in the Eastern Bloc, following the Revolutions of 1989 and the fall of communist-led governments that marked the end of the Cold War, the communist parties split in two factions: a reformist social democratic party and a new less reformist-oriented communist party.
-The newly created social democratic parties were generally larger and more powerful than the remaining communist parties—only in Belarus, Ukraine, Kazakhstan, Moldova, Russia, and Tajikistan the communist parties remained a significant force.
+The newly created social democratic parties were generally larger and more powerful than the remaining communist parties—only in Belarus, Ukraine, Kazakhstan, Moldova, Russia, and Tajikistan did the communist parties remain a significant force.

 In the Western Bloc, many of the self-styled communist parties reacted by changing their policies to a social democratic and democratic socialist course.
 In countries such as Japan, Italy and reunited Germany, post-communism is marked by the increased influence of their existing social democrats.
 The anti-Soviet communist parties in the Western Bloc (e.g. the Trotskyist parties) who felt that the dissolution of the Soviet Union vindicated their views and predictions did not particularly prosper from it—in fact, some became less radical as well.